Chinonye-Okolie/rxinsight-compliance-auditor/README.md

 - Patient-safety risks

 ## Why I Built This
-As a pharmacy, I identified a gap - pharmaceutical marketers and healthcare communicators in SA have no quick way to self-audit content before publication.
+As a pharmacy student, I identified a gap - pharmaceutical marketers and healthcare communicators in SA have no quick way to self-audit content before publication.
 This tool addresses that.